 By Storyteller Jim May

-This is a true story set in rural McHenry County, Illinois in the 1920s and 1930s about John Henry Higler, a man who claimed to be former slave who assimilated into an all white farm community.
+This is a true story set in rural McHenry County, Illinois in the 1920s and 1930s about John Henry Higler, a man who claimed to be a former slave who assimilated into an all white farming community.

 - Can you imagine living and working in a community where there was no one who shared your background and “race”?

 - Do you think this account of John Henry being a beloved member of a white farming community in the early part of the 20th century is hopeful or simply a story that whites told to assuage their guilt about white privilege?

 - Have you ever gone to a graveyard and imagined the stories behind the people buried there?